DataZombies/DBi/readme.md

 ## DBi handles all the work of creating an iOS or Safari WebSQL database and manages local/session storages.
 [Google Group](https://groups.google.com/group/datazombies-dbi)
-DBi creates...

-* tables

-* indices

-* triggers

-* views

-...and populates the tables all from a single JSON file.
+DBi creates, tables, indices, triggers & views and populates the tables all from a single JSON file that's outputted from DBi.

 ### Step 1 - Include the Script Tag in Your HTML5 Markup